juancastorino/cars_gradient_animation/README.md

 (flutter 2, null safety ON, no packages)

-I use as inspiration this desing:
+I use as inspiration this design:
 [Dribble: Cars-Encyclopedia-Interaction](https://dribbble.com/shots/5845145-Cars-Encyclopedia-Interaction)

 ## Gif Demo